golemfactory/concent-deployment/README.md

     --user       $user
 ```

+### Migrate or reset the database

+Control and storage clusters have separate databases that need to be migrated individually.
+In some case, we can also reset database to clear all table information.
 Set `$cluster_type` to `control` or `storage` before proceeding.
 These commands are meant to be executed on every cluster separately.

 ``` bash